subinamehta/training-material/topics/proteomics/tutorials/Proteogenomics/proteogenomics_dbcreation/RNAseq_dbcreation_tutorial.md

 >   2. Click **Execute** and inspect the resulting files after they turned green with the **View data** icon:
 >

 >>      **Comments**:
 >>      A notable difference from GffCompare is that when a single query GTF/GFF file is given as input,
 >>      along with a reference annotation (-r option), gffcompare switches into "annotation mode" and it
 >>      generates a .annotated.gtf file instead of the .merged.gtf produced by CuffCompare with the same
 >>      parameters.
-This file has the same general format as CuffCompare's .merged.gtf file (with "class codes"
+This file has the same general format as CuffCompare's .merged.gtf file (with "class
->>          assigned to transcripts as per their relationship with the matching/overlapping reference transcript),
+>>      codes" assigned to transcripts as per their relationship with the matching/overlapping reference ,
->>          but the original transcript IDs are preserved, so gffcompare can thus be used as a simple way of annotating
+>>      transcript) but the original transcript IDs are preserved, so gffcompare can thus be used as a simple
->>          a set of transcripts.
+>>      way of annotating a set of transcripts.
+>>
 >>      Another important difference is that the input transcripts are no longer discarded when they are found
 >>      to be "intron redundant", i.e. contained within other, longer isoforms.
 CuffCompare had the -G option
 >>      to prevent collapsing of such intron redundant isoforms into their longer "containers", but GffCompare
->>          has made this the default mode of operation (hence the -G option is no longer needed and is simply ignored
+>>      has made this the default mode of operation (hence the -G option is no longer needed and is simply
->>          when given).
+>>      ignored when given).

 #### Convert gffCompare annotated GTF to BED for StringTie results